 b3.
 In the end, we need to realize that the True Orthodox Church ought not to cultivate the mistaken impression that Her unity is founded on our view of the Mysteries of the New Calendarists; on the contrary, Her fidelity to Apostolic teaching and Succession should be the focus of Her unity.
 It is fidelity to our Confession that unites us, and not our view of the Mysteries of the New Calendarists, who are, in any case, fallen away in the Faith and “not in communion [with our Church].”

 "Fidelity to Apostolic teaching" can be summarized as "Tradition".
 The old calendar is one small part of Tradition.
-If any particular group uses the old calendar, this in no way means that they have the whole of the Tradition or that they have Succession.
+If any particular group uses the old calendar, this does not mean that they have the whole of the Tradition or that they have maintained Apostolic Succession.

 Another way to say it:

-but using the old calendar will not cause an unenlightened Church to be enlightened.
+but using the old calendar will not cause an unenlightened Church to be valid.

 We tend to place too much importance on which calendar a jurisdiction uses as a way to judge that jurisdiction.
 We tend to see the new calendar/old calendar as more of a vice/virtue than it is.
 The use of the new calendar/old calendar needs to be considered first as a symptom, an indication, a sign.

 It is characteristic of world-orthodox jurisdictions to use the new calendar, but not all of them do.
 When we see the use of the new calendar we can be certain this jurisdiction is in world-orthodoxy.
 But the use of the old calendar is no guarantee that jurisdiction is in any better spiritual condition than a world-orthodox, in fact, it could be worse.
 The OCA for example, a world-orthodox jurisdiction, has a number of old calendar parishes in Alaska.
 There is a world-orthodox Bulgarian church in Santa Rosa using the old calendar.
-The MP and the RocorMP use the old calendar.
+The RocorMP use the old calendar.
 Even the vigante Milan synods [AOMNSBI] use the old calendar.
-(A Soviet "church" might use the old calendar as part of its disguise, or to help it gain acceptance into groups of old calendarists.)
+The Soviet Church (MP, Stalin's church) uses the old calendar as part of its disguise.

 If you see the old calendar for what it is, which is just a calendar, however superior, then you are less likely to be hoodwinked.
 Our own Patriarch Tikhon, in 1924 stated that the Julian calendar itself is not a dogma of faith of the Church and could, in theory and principle, be altered.
 The reason we resist the new calendar today is not so much because it is the new calendar, but because of where it came from (antichrist) and it's purpose (ecumenism) and what it caused (schism).